SerhatDerya/Cpp_Practises/README.md

 # Cpp PRACTICES

 This repository contains practices for begginers in C++ programming.
 !!!
-This repository reguires basic knowledge of coding (preferably C) !!!
+This repository requires basic knowledge of coding (preferably C) !!!